 Free, OASAS-Sponsored EBP Trainings

-Free training for staff and peers in Brooklyn and on Long Island: OASAS-Funded State Opioid Response (SOR) Grant-Funded Training.
+Free training for staff working in OASAS-licensed programs in New York State via OASAS-Funded State Opioid Response (SOR) Grant-Funded Training.
 All courses provide continuing education hours for CASAC, SW, MHC, and MFT!

 Fentanyl, Xylazine and Polysubstance Use (3 hours)